shivkanthb/CG-circle/README.md

 Creating a circle using c++ , Computer Graphics.

-Using xcode to create a circle using standard cpp libraries.
+Using xcode to create a circle using standard cpp libraries and glut.